OceanDataTools/openrvdas/server/README.md

 the listener window, and should see diagnostic output in the LoggerManager window.

-When setting the mode to underway, you should see more data appearing in the listener window (due to more logger configs running), and should see the LoggerRunner leap into action as the LoggerManager dispatches the configs for "knud.host" to it.
+When setting the mode to underway, you should see more data appearing in the listener window (due to more loggers running), and should see the LoggerRunner leap into action as the LoggerManager dispatches the configs for "knud.host" to it.

 ## Server API